China’s Esports Broadcast Controversy: Shadows Over Hangzhou Asian Games

 Even on Tencent’s streaming platform, users were left in the dark, wondering why they couldn’t access video footage, including replays, of the Day 1 matches.
 Comments expressing frustration and confusion flooded the platform, but many of these comments were later deleted, as observed by Bloomberg News.

 While the esports community sought answers, both Tencent and Huya remained tight-lipped.
-Requests for comments directed at Tencent spokespersons went unanswered, and a representative from Huya declined to provide any official statement on the matter.
+Requests for comments directed at Tencent spokespersons went unanswered, and a representative from Huya declined to provide any statement on the matter.

 Fortunately, on Monday afternoon, the much-anticipated Honor of Kings semifinal match between China and Thailand was broadcast as scheduled on various platforms, including CCTV, Huya, and Tencent.

 For Beijing, hosting the Hangzhou Asian Games represents an opportunity to regain some international prestige following the disruptions caused by the Covid-19 pandemic.
-In their approach to gaming and esports, Chinese regulators draw a clear distinction.
-While they have implemented strict measures against the gaming industry in recent years, citing concerns about youth addiction and problematic content, competitive gaming is viewed as a legitimate sport.
+In their approach to and esports, Chinese regulators draw a clear distinction.
+While they have implemented strict measures against the gaming industry in recent years, citing concerns about youth addiction and problematic content, is viewed as a legitimate sport.
 Cities such as Shanghai and Shenzhen are actively competing to establish themselves as global esports hubs, further highlighting the importance of esports in China’s broader strategy.

 As the controversy surrounding the broadcast of esports at the Hangzhou Asian Games continues to unfold, it raises important questions about the future of esports in China and its standing on the global stage.